Akram will present a book launch in October 2024:

 Translation By Akram Pedramnia

-Ulysses (Volume III)
+Ulysses (Volume IV)

 Fiction, Novel